A Local's favourite Volcanic Craters in Iceland

 The volcanic eruption and the new lava field

-I have written a travel-blog about the eruption if you want to see more photos and a live camera from the volcanic eruption:
+I have written a travel blog about the eruption, if you want to see more photos from the volcanic eruption, both from the hike and from a helicopter:

-The Volcanic Eruption in Geldingadalir Valley on Reykjanesskagi in SW-Iceland
+The Volcanic Eruption in Geldingadalir Valley on Reykjanes Peninsula in SW-Iceland

 No 2 - Víti explosion crater in AskjaVíti explosion crater in Askja